DISLMcGill/pandas-query-generator/README.md

 You can upload your schemas, tweak query parameters and generate queries.

 ## Usage

+The query generator exposes both a command-line tool and library interface.

+### CLI

 Below is the standard output of `pqg --help`, which elaborates on the various command-line arguments the tool accepts: